playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/graph-view.md

 Initially the Graph View displays up to 20 checkpoints from each branch, and up to 60 checkpoints total.

-A triangle in the top right corner of a node means that it has yet incoming or outgoing edges (such as branches and merges), and can be expanded via the 'Expand Node' context menu entry.
+A triangle in the top right corner of a node means that it has yet more incoming or outgoing edges (such as branches and merges), and can be expanded via the 'Expand Node' context menu entry.

 ![][node-expand-example]